-- This related party loan payable is interest-bearing at a current nominal interest rate of 4.95% and denominated in New Zealand dollars.
-Its fair value is based on Level 2 in the fair value hierarchy. - These are financial assets and liabilities not measured at fair value but for which their carrying value is a reasonable approximation of fair value.
+This related party loan payable was settled in full during the year.

+These are financial assets and liabilities not measured at fair value but for which their carrying value is a reasonable approximation of fair value.

 24. Subsequent events

 No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.